Life As an Outdoor Power Equipment and Small Engine Mechanic

 - Repair or replace defective parts such as magnetos, water pumps, gears, pistons, and carburetors, using hand tools.

-What Every Outdoor Power Equipment & Small Engine Mechanic Should Know
+What Skills Do You Need to Work as an Outdoor Power Equipment & Small Engine Mechanic?

-When polled, Outdoor Power Equipment and Small Engine Mechanics say the following skills are most frequently used in their jobs:
+Outdoor Power Equipment and Small Engine Mechanics state the following job skills are important in their day-to-day work.

 Repairing: Repairing machines or systems using the needed tools.